A warm welcome to Brockmoor Primary School from the School Governors.

-The Governing Body has eleven members including Parent Governors (elected by pupil parents) the Head teacher, a Staff Governor (elected by staff members) and Governors drawn from the local community.
+The Governing Body has six members including Parent Governors (elected by pupil parents) the Head teacher, a Staff Governor (elected by staff members) and Governors drawn from the local community.
 We meet at least once a term.
 Governors expect to spend in the region of 5-8 hours each month on School governance.

 The Governing Body has an important role.